mazwat/mazwat.github.io/data-structures-lm.md

 ## Types of Data Structure

 We are going to look at **Linear Data structures** -  a data structure is said to be linear if its elements combine to form any specific order.
-There are two techniques of representing such linear structure within memory.
+We are also usi

 ### Data Structure Classes*